-Ranked Choice Voting (RCV) is a new way to vote.
+Ranked Choice Voting (RCV) is a better way to vote.
 Instead of picking just one candidate, a voter may choose multiple candidates, ranking them in the order he/she prefers them -- 1st, 2nd, 3rd, and so on -- all on a single ballot.
 A voter can still pick their favorite as their 1st choice, followed by a series of backup choices.
 If the voter's 1st choice candidate doesn't have enough support, then their vote transfers to their next choice.
 This means a voter's vote always stays in play and is never wasted.

 No more spoilers, no more vote-splitting